a place to learn »

 We’re committed to our individuals’ success and work closely with participants, families, natural supports, and employers to ensure positive outcomes.
 For more information about Vocational Services contact Stacy Freed, Director of Programs.

 Pre Employment Transition Services (Pre-ETS) are services provided to youth ages 14–26 who are open with Michigan Rehabilitative Services (MRS).
 These services are designed to be an early start at job exploration to assist students with identifying career interests.
 Our ACRE-trained Youth Services Employment Specialist facilitates training and teaches concepts such as job exploration, work-based learning, post-secondary exploration, social skills, independent living, and self-advocacy.

 Ignite your PATH to Employment

-Ignite your PATH to Employment is an 8-day program offering students ages 16-26 the opportunity to learn the skills necessary to be successful in the workplace.
+Ignite your PATH to Employment is a 4-day summer program offering students ages 16-26 the opportunity to learn the skills necessary to be successful in the workplace.
 Click the link below for more information.